A guide to successfully bring staff back from furlough

 The use of Artificial Intelligence and robotics is increasing throughout the world, it is being used across multiple sectors in multiple industries.
 The healthcare industry is starting to see a boom in how AI and robots can be used, and one way is through the care of the elderly.

 Healthcare and elderly care is a subject that gets talked about a lot.
-A 2017 CB Insights report has suggested that ‘nurses and health aides’ are at the lowest risk of having their jobs taken by AI, however that doesn’t mean AI and robots can’t ease the role.
+A 2017 CB Insights report has suggested that ‘nurses and health aides’ are at the lowest risk of having their jobs taken by AI, however, that doesn’t mean AI and robots can’t ease the role.

 The promise of AI helping to care for the elderly is big.
 Last year Accenture ran a pilot program based on AI to help with care delivery and the well-being of the elderly.
-The platform uses AI to learn user behaviors in order to suggest daily activities, as well as give reminders on when to take medication and understand if there are abnormalities in health.
+The platform uses AI to learn user behaviours in order to suggest daily activities, as well as give reminders on when to take medication and understand if there are abnormalities in health.
 The AI platform can also be accessed by family members and caregivers to check in on the individual.

 And while the development of this AI continues we can’t forget about the value of robotic pets.
 Nowadays they are less metal and more fur, but the concept is the same.
 Pets have proven to help the elderly combat loneliness but having a real animal can mean more responsibility, by having a robotic pet the owner can receive the same comfort.
 And some of the ‘robotic pets’ on the market are being built with AI in mind.